jaimergp/msc-bioinformatics-thesis/contents/chapter04_hemocyanin.rst

 4. Discussion of results
 ========================
-The resulting Pareto front consisted of XXX individuals, of which a selection of X was extracted following these score constrains thanks to GaudiView GUI:
+The resulting Pareto front consisted of XXX individuals, a selection of which was extracted following these score constrains in GaudiView GUI:

     - Clashes < 50 nm³
     - Distance to biotin < 3.0 A
     - Distance to lysines < 5.0 A

 .. raw:: latex

     \newpage
     \bibliographystyle{newapa}
     \bibliography{bibliography}